Truck Driving School Rules and Policies

 - The student agrees to attend Resident Training for any necessary hours during any 24 hour period.

-- The student must successfully complete the Resident Training phase in order to graduate and receive the Certificate of Completion and be eligible for the CDL third‐party skills test which is administered by the School.
+- The student must successfully complete the Resident Training phase in order to graduate and receive the Certificate of Completion and be eligible for the CDL third‐party skills test which can be administered by the School.

 - It is the policy of the school to assign work‐study projects to be completed by the student during the evening hours while attending Resident Training.